masagrator/NXResolutionDB/Readme.md

-It fullfilled it's purpose.
+It fullfilled its purpose.
 Not more needed.

 | Game title | Docked mode resolution | Handheld mode resolution | Dynamic resolution? [%] | Source |
 | --- | --- | --- | --- | --- |